Support Students Facing Unexpected Hardship due to the Coronavirus

 If you are aware of students in need, you can refer them to the Office of Financial Aid by filling out this form, or have them fill it out directly themselves.

-Further information about the University’s ongoing response to the coronavirus can be found at sites.psu.edu/virusinfo/.
+See further information about the University’s ongoing response to the coronavirus.

 Since 1966, Penn State Harrisburg has been a place that changes lives.
 Today, nearly 5,000 Students from 36 states and 45 countries around the world come to the college in order to pursue their academic ambitions, advance their career aspirations, and create a bright future for themselves and their families.
 We have expanded to become the largest Commonwealth Campus and one of the Capital Region’s most vital educational resources.
 One thing tQhat hasn't changed though, is our commitment to providing students with life-changing educational opportunities regardless of their economic background.